pieaerts/pieaerts/_masterclasses/ladakh-expedition-1.md

 #### _Day 8: Returning to Thiksey_

-On Day 8 we will pack our bags after breakfast to start the long drive back to Thiksey Camp via the might Warila Pass (17.400ft).
+On Day 8 we will pack our bags after breakfast to start the long drive back to Chamba Camp Thiksey via the might Warila Pass (17.400ft).
 We haven’t been on this pass before, and therefore it will offer a whole new array of photographic opportunities along the way, from landscapes, to nomads, to small traditional villages.
 We will check into our rooms in Thiksey Camp and rest in the afternoon.
 In the late afternoon, when the light is softer, we will head out for a village walk in the city of Leh, and the last hour of the day we will spend watching the sunset at Tsemo Peak.

 ![](/uploads/ladakh_exp_pa_3.jpg)